Skip to main content

 Create a Line Chart

-To use Line Chart, the result set of your query or data exploration must have a series of data points and a dimension by which you want to aggregate your data.
+To use a Line Chart, the result set of your query or data exploration must have a series of data points and a dimension by which you want to aggregate your data.

-• X-Axis: the dimension that your data points will be plotted along.
+• X-Axis: The dimension that your data points will be plotted along.
 Normally this is where you put your time field.

-• Y-Axis: this is where you put the field containing data points that you want to aggregate.
+• Y-Axis: This is where you put the field containing data points that you want to aggregate.

 Multiple series using Legend